30th November 2016. By Ryan Baldi.

 Indeed, upon reflection, both Eibar and Athletic would be wishing he was theirs after witnessing what a fantastic players he has now become.

-It didn't take long for the versatile Oyarzabal, who's capable of playing across all
+It didn't take long for the versatile Oyarzabal, who's capable of playing across all the attacking positions, to stamp his mark with

 - Read more »